SCUT-BIP-Lab/SCUT-SFVD/README.md

   *spoof/1/1_1_0_5_3.bmp

 ## Request
-The SCUT-SFVD is publicly available (free of charge) to the research community.
+The SCUT-FVD is publicly available (free of charge) to the research community.
 Unfortunately, due to privacy reasons, we cannot provide the database for commercial use.

 Those interested in obtaining SCUT-SFVD should download [release agreement](https://github.com/BIP-Lab/SCUT--SFVD/blob/master/SCUT%20FV%20Presentation%20Attack%20Database%20Release%20Agreement.pdf), and send by email one signed and scanned copy to scutbip@outlook.com.

-While reporting results using the SCUT-SFVD, please cite the following article:
+While reporting results using the SCUT-FVD, please cite the following article:
 @article{qiu2018finger,
   title={Finger Vein Presentation Attack Detection Using Total Variation Decomposition},
   author={Qiu, Xinwei and Kang, Wenxiong and Tian, Senping and Jia, Wei and Huang, Zhixing},